run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     * Run: `kubectl get pods -n runai | grep scheduler`.
 Verify that the pod is running.
     * Review the scheduler logs and look for errors.
 If such errors exist, contact Run:ai customer support.

 ???
-"All metrics are showing ""No Data"""
+"All metrics are showing "No Data""
-    __Symptom:__ all data on all dashboards is showing the text "No Data".
+    __Symptom:__ All data on all dashboards is showing the text "No Data".

     __Root cause:__ Internal issue with metrics infrastructure.